 CA Native Common name | Sticky Monkey

-This showy perennial has abundant apricot colored blossoms that will attract hummingbirds.
+This showy perennial has abundant apricot-colored blossoms that will attract hummingbirds.
 Occasional summer watering will extend the blooming season.
-Drought tolerant.
+It is also drought tolerant.

 CA Native Common name | California Fuschia